 Sean Parker, the original and titled owner, spent $30K for a new battery pack after letting the batteries run empty.
 You’ve read correctly.
 If you let this car run completely out of its electric juice, there is no recharging for the cells as they will become damaged.
 I believe OTA (Over-the-Air) updates have upgraded the roadsters software in effort to mitigate this.
 Nevertheless, what I call ‘range anxiety’ is a real thing if you forget to charge the car overnight after cruising the previous day.
 Sure the range is not great, but for this small city with its cramped parking spaces, it is the perfect car.

-Like anything new and emerging, I am sure in the soon-future, these nuisances will be advanced to where improved batteries allow a longer range with less degradation.
-Lately, there seems not a week to go by without being pulled-over by San Francisco’s Police Department inquiring about the Tesla Roadster or the registered owner.
+Like anything new and disruptive, I am sure in the soon-future, these nuisances will be advanced to where improved batteries allow a longer range with less degradation.
+Lately, there seems not a week to go by without being pulled-over by San Francisco’s Police Department inquiring about the Tesla Roadster.
 It is all in good nature I assure, and the officers seem to enjoy a firsthand look at this futuristic mode of transport.
-I might add that some seem disappointed when I hop out and they are expecting Sean Parker instead, thanks to the new film that was released last month called ‘The Social Network‘ where Parker is portrayed by Justin Timberlake.